TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 27/Psalms 27.14.md

 ---

-Wait for Jehovah: Be strong, And let thy heart take courage; Yea, wait thou for Jehovah.
+Wait for Yahweh.
+Be strong, and let your heart take courage.
+Yes, wait for Yahweh.
+By David.